-Uveal melanoma is the most common primary intraocular tumor in adults with a mean age-adjusted incidence of 5.1 cases per million per year and primarily found in the Caucasian population [1].
-It most commonly affects the choroid (90%), followed by the ciliary body (6%), and the iris (4%) [2].
+Uveal melanoma is the most common primary intraocular tumor in adults with a mean age-adjusted incidence of 5.1 cases per million per year primarily found in the Caucasian population [1].
+It most commonly affects the choroid (90%), followed by the ciliary body (6%), and iris (4%) [2].
 Possible symptoms of the disease include photopsia, floaters, visual field loss, and/or visual deterioration [3].
-Uveal melanomas present as a dome-shaped mass (75%) or have a mushroom configuration because of rupture of Bruch's membrane (19%) and rarely present as a diffuse variant (6%).
-The lesion can be pigmented (55%), non-pigmented (15%), or have mixed color (30%), and be associated with retinal detachment (71%), intraocular hemorrhage (10%), or extraocular extension (3%) [1].
+Uveal melanomas present as a dome-shaped mass (75%) or have a mushroom configuration because of rupture of Bruch's membrane (19%) and rarely presents as a diffuse variant (6%).
+The lesion can be pigmented (55%), nonpigmented (15%), or has a mixed color (30%), associated with retinal detachment (71%), intraocular hemorrhage (10%), or extraocular extension (3%) [1].

-There are different treatment options, including transpupillary thermotherapy, photodynamic therapy, radiotherapy (plaque radiotherapy, proton beam radiotherapy, Gamma Knife® radiosurgery (Elekta, Stockholm, Sweden), CyberKnife® radiosurgery (Accuray, Madison, USA), and linear accelerator (LINAC)-based radiosurgery) and surgery (resection, enucleation, exenteration) [1].
+There are different treatment options including transpupillary thermotherapy, photodynamic therapy, radiotherapy (plaque radiotherapy, proton beam radiotherapy, Gamma Knife radiosurgery, CyberKnife radiosurgery, LINAC-based radiosurgery) and surgery (resection, enucleation, exenteration) [1].
 Management of posterior uveal melanoma depends on location, extent, size, visual acuity at presentation, and health status [1].
-Stereotactic radiosurgery (SRS) is one of the techniques used, the results based on prognosis are similar to those of other radiotherapy techniques, with a comparable survival rate to brachytherapy, proton beam irradiation, or enucleation [4-6].
+Stereotactic radiosurgery (SRS) is one of the techniques used, the results based on prognosis are similar to other radiotherapy techniques with a comparable survival rate to brachytherapy, proton beam irradiation or enucleation [4-6].

 The local tumor control, visual outcome, and survival of patients undergoing stereotactic photon beam radiation therapy are equivalent to those undergoing proton beam radiotherapy [7].
-Regardless of the previously mentioned therapies, unfortunately, the 5-year mortality rate for uveal melanoma patients has not changed in the past 30 years [8].
-Only the recently developed cancer immunotherapy, tebentafusp, which was approved in 2022, has the potential to extend the life expectancy of patients with metastasized uveal melanoma [9].
+Regardless of the previously mentioned therapies, the 5-year mortality rate for uveal melanoma patients has not changed in the past 30 years unfortunately [8].

+Only the recently developed cancer immunotherapy tebentafusb, which was approved in 2022, has the potential to extend the life expectancy of patients with metastasized uveal melanoma [9].

-The ZAP-X[®] system (Zap Surgical Systems Inc., San Carlos, USA) is a completely new type of dedicated selfcontained and self-shielded surgical robot for SRS of the brain, head, and neck.
-SRS is a recognized procedure for the treatment of benign tumors like vestibular schwannoma, meningioma, pituitary adenoma, neuroma of other cranial nerves, and glomus-jugular tumors, and malignant tumors like brain metastasis, glioblastoma recurrence, and chondrosarcoma.
+The ZAP-X $^{\odot}$ system (Zap Surgical Systems Inc., San Carlos, CA, USA) is a completely new type of dedicated self-contained and self-shielded surgical robot for SRS of the brain, head and neck.
+SRS is a recognized procedure for the treatment of benign tumors like vestibular schwannoma, meningioma, pituitary adenoma, neuroma of other cranial nerves and glomus-jugular tumors and malignant tumors like brain metastasis, glioblastoma recurrence and chondrosarcoma.
 It is also used for the treatment of trigeminal neuralgia and arteriovenous malformations.
-The ZAP-X[®] Gyroscopic Radiosurgery System is designed to treat intracranial tumors of various sizes.
-Clinical studies have demonstrated its capability to effectively manage tumors as small as 0.04 cm3 [10].
+The ZAP-X $^{\odot}$ Gyroscopic Radiosurgery System is designed to treat intracranial tumors of various sizes.
+Clinical studies have demonstrated its capability to effectively manage tumors as small as 0.04 cm^3 [10].

-The first ZAP-X[®] platform was installed at Barrow Brain and Spine at St. Joseph's Hospital and Medical Center (Phoenix, Arizona, USA) and has been in clinical use since January 2019.
+The first ZAP-X[®] platform was installed at Barrow Brain and Spine at St. Joseph's Hospital and Medical Center (Phoenix, AZ, USA) and has been in clinical use since January 2019.

-Due to the use of a 3.0 megavolt S-band LINAC and the integrated shielding, a radiation bunker is generally not required for the ZAP- X^{\oplus} .
-Akin to a large gyroscope, the LINAC is mounted within a combination of yoked gimbals with attached radiation shielding, each of which accurately rotates around a common isocenter.
-This mechanical construct enables the LINAC beam to potentially crossfire from approximately 2π steradians of solid angle, as is ideally required for cranial SRS.
+Due to the use of a 3.0 megavolt S-band linear accelerator (LINAC) and the integrated shielding, a radiation bunker is generally not required for the ZAP-X $^{\odot}$.
+Akin to a large gyroscope, the linac is mounted within a combination of yoked gimbals with attached radiation shielding, each of which accurately rotates around a common isocenter.
+This mechanical construct enables the linac beam to potentially crossfire from approximately 2π steradians of solid angle, as is ideally required for cranial SRS.